 As referenced previously, tokenization is superior to the traditional model of encryption for securing data.
 Encryption simply takes sensitive information and exchanges it for a placeholder that cannot be returned for the original piece of information without first being read and decoded by an entity with access to the encryption key.
 The issue with encryption is that even without the key, hackers can still decrypt the placeholder, gaining access to the original information.

 Tokenization, on the other hand, provides an extra layer of security.
-It follows the same initial steps of encryption, but instead of allowing that encrypted information to rest, it sends it on to a secure cloud data vault to be exchanged for an additional, unrelated token and stored safely from hackers.
+It follows the same initial steps of encryption, but instead of allowing that encrypted information to rest, it sends it on to a secure, offsite cloud to be exchanged for an additional, unrelated token and stored safely from hackers.
 This crucial extra step makes all the difference.
 It removes the sensitive data from your organization’s systems, so even in the event that a breach occurs, the only information accessible to hackers would be tokens that cannot be read or decoded without additional data.